dkyanakiev/vaul7y/README.md

 # Vaul7y / Vaulty

 Vaulty is a TUI for Hashicorp Vault.
-The goal is to support as many functionalities as possible in order to make the tool as usefu as possible.
+The goal is to support as many functionalities as possible in order to make the tool as useful as possible.

 ## Why use Vaul7y